MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/entity-names.md

 ## Identifier naming rules

-An identifier is the name you assign to [entities](schema-entities.md), [query parameters](../queryparametersstatement.md), or a variable which is set through a [let statement](../letstatement.md).
+An identifier is the name you assign to [entities](schema-entities.md), [query parameters](../queryparametersstatement.md), or a variable that is set through a [let statement](../letstatement.md).
 Valid identifiers must follow these rules:

 * Identifiers must be between 1 and 1024 characters long.
 * Identifiers may contain letters, digits, underscores (`_`), spaces, dots (`.`), and dashes (`-`).